MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 [!INCLUDE [preview-banner](../includes/preview-banner.md)]

-Copilot in time entry is designed to simplify the time entry experience and take away the drudgery of navigating endless forms, drop-down lists that currently make this process time consuming.
-This gives back time to project team members that they can instead use for high leverage tasks.
+Copilot in time entry is designed to simplify the time entry experience by taking away the drudgery of navigating endless forms, that currently make this process so time consuming.
+This feature gives back time to project team members that they can instead use for high leverage tasks.

 This Copilot feature currently has two primary capabilities: